 Each personal injury case is different.
-The different facts in each case make applying the law challenging.
-Also, in North Carolina, proving that the accident is entirely someone else’s fault can be challenging because in North Carolina, if you are even 1% at fault, then you can recover nothing under the doctrine known as “contributory negligence.”
-North Carolina is one of only a handful of states that has this law but it can make proving your case difficult, especially if you do not have an experienced attorney helping you with the case.
+The differing facts in each case make applying the law a challenge.
+Also, proving that the accident is entirely someone else’s fault can be challenging because in North Carolina, if you are even 1 percent at fault, then you may not recover anything under the doctrine known as “contributory negligence.”
+North Carolina is one of only a handful

 Do I need to file a claim?
 Do I need to hire a lawyer?

 You should file a claim for your injuries, especially if you were seriously hurt.
 It is best to get the advice of an experienced attorney anytime you are injured but especially if you receive medical treatment or are out of work because of the injuries.
-Insurance companies have experienced attorneys working for them that know the law, so you need to make sure that you discuss your case with an experienced personal injury attorney as soon as possible to avoid any pitfalls or traps of which you may be unaware.
+Insurance companies have experienced attorneys working for them that know the law, so you should discuss your case with a Lillington personal injury attorney to avoid any pitfalls.

 Will my case go to court?

 Not necessarily.
 Your case will only go to court if you and the other party cannot agree out of court.
 Once you file a lawsuit, you must meet the deadlines imposed by the court.
 Failure to do so could cause your case to be dismissed.